Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Self-Assembly of the Sierpinski Triangle

-Here we describe an STAM system which weakly self-assembles $S_{\triangle}$ to prove Theorem~\ref{thm:weakSierp}.
+Here we describe an STAM system that weakly self-assembles $S_{\triangle}$ to prove Theorem~\ref{thm:weakSierp} by construction.
 Of note is that this construction works at temperature 1, thus using no cooperative binding, and does not utilize glue deactivation.
 Further, the tile complexity and signal complexity are small constants of 5 tiles and 4 signals per tile face.
 This construction is an example of a more general technique for simulating any $\tau=2$ rectilinear aTAM system (rectilinear systems grow from south to north, west to east) with a temperature $\tau=1$ STAM system.
 The general simulation of any $\tau=2$ aTAM system with a temperature $\tau=1$ system STAM system is direction for future work.

-Our proof of Theorem~\ref{thm:weakSierp} is by construction and the tile set is given in Figure~\ref{robfigs:SierpTilesTemp1}.
-The construction is very similar to standard aTAM constructions for weakly self-assembling the Sierpinski triangle (e.g. \cite{RoPaWi04}), with the main difference being that that construction works at temperature $\tau=2$.
-It essentially works by having each tile (which is not on an axis) attach with two input sides.
+The weak Sierpinski STAM tile set is given in Figure~\ref{robfigs:SierpTilesTemp1}.
+The construction is very similar to standard aTAM constructions for weakly self-assembling the Sierpinski triangle (e.g. \cite{RoPaWi04}), with the main difference being that the aTAM construction works at temperature $\tau=2$, by having each tile (which is not on an axis) attach with two input sides.
 Each input side receives as input either a $0$ or a $1$, and the value for both output sides is the \texttt{xor} of the input bits.
 Those tiles which output a $0$ are colored white and considered outside of the Sierpinski triangle, and those which output a $1$ are colored black and considered within it.
 Since our construction works at $\tau=1$, one input direction - in this case the west - is chosen to be the first to bind.
-Then, signals cause glues for either possible value of the second input to be turned \texttt{on}, and whichever is able to bind is then able to activate the correct output glues and also turn \texttt{on} the correct label value which identifies the tile as being either white or black.
+Then, signals cause glues for either possible value of the second input to be turned \texttt{on}, allowing the tile to query the tile to its south for its value of 0 or 1.
+Whichever of the glues answers that query then binds and activates the correct output glues as well as turning \texttt{on} the correct label value which identifies the tile as being either white or black.
+This general signaling mechanism of recruiting a new tile to the complex, activating query glues on edges that are adjacent to tiles already bound to the complex, and then responding to the results of the query is used throughout the temperature 1 STAM constructions given in this paper, and suggests the basis for simulating rectilinear systems.